jpegleg/dwarven-toolbox/README.md

 The hammer tools also can only take 127 bytes of data as input to encrypt at a time.
 Also, remeber to always use new IV and KEY since we are in CBC mode for the hammers!

 Use "rage" https://github.com/str4d/rage instead for more normal interactive file encryption operations, etc.
 Or if you feel like using the file encryption tools in the dwarven-toolbox, there are some here as well.
-The dwarven-toolbox tools `forgeon` and `forgeoff` can be used for normal file encryption operations.
+The dwarven-toolbox tools `forgeon` and `forgeoff` can be used for normal file encryption operations in an automated way, or `steelforgeon` and `steelforgeoff` for using interactive password prompt for Argon2 key material input.

 The "dwarven-toolbox" technique with the hammers, mattocks, and halberds is to layer these tools together within scripts or other programs, designed for not relying on files to perform the operations so that we can process on script variables without writing to disk if we don't want to.
 We also have tools that work specifically with files.
 The utilities enable tweakable and scriptable encryption, hashing, signing, and some maths.
 While some of the utilities are better with layers, others are more directly useful on the CLI.